-In the guide below, you’ll find everything from things to do at Malin Head to an insight into the Star Wars link.
-Go on – dive on in!
+In the guide below, you’ll find info on everything from things to do at Malin Head and the Star Wars link to where to visit close by.

 Malin Head is the most northerly point in Ireland and you’ll find it located right at the tip of the Inishowen Peninsula in County Donegal.

 The dramatic coastline is characterised by rugged beauty and stunning views.
 The northernmost tip is around 16km north of the village of Malin, with an accessible car park and walking trails for visitors to easily explore the area.

 Malin Head is also of historical and ecological importance.
 It has several remains of signal stations and lookout posts strewn across the area, as well as sunken ships off its coast.

 You’ll also find a variety of unique flora and fauna, including sea life and birds.
 There are plenty of opportunities to go fishing, swimming and walking around the point with hiking trails and notable sights to see along the way.

 - Difficulty: Moderate

 If you’re looking for things to do at Malin Head, this walk is a good place to start.
 It kicks off at the car park and gives you a good look at the areas main points of interest.